SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/ControlFlow.rst

 .. note::

    A ``switch`` case that contains only a comment is reported as a compile-time error.
-   Comments are not statements and do not cause a ``switch`` case to be ignored.
+   Comments are not statements and don't cause a ``switch`` case to be ignored.
    Always use a ``break`` statement to ignore a ``switch`` case.

 The following example switches on a ``Character`` value